rediscovery-io/remo-python/README.md

 2. Initialise config: `python -m remo_app init`

 That's it!
 To launch remo, run `python -m remo_app`.
-To call remo from python, use `import remo`
+To call remo from python once you have a server running, use `import remo`

 To read more about installation and other features, visit [remo.ai](http://remo.ai)